zyf0717/zyf0717.github.io/_posts/2020-07-18-whatsapp-analysis.markdown

 My repository on GitHub for this project can be found [here](https://github.com/zyf0717/whatsapp-chats-analysis).

-_Note: Most of the interactive diagrams below are generated with [Plotly](https://plotly.com/) and are not very suitable for mobile view/use._
+_Note: the interactive charts in this blogpost are generated using [Plotly](https://plotly.com/) and are not very suitable for mobile view/use._

 ## Basic stats
 ```